fairdemocracy/vilfredo-setup/INSTALL.rst

 This requires being able to login to the server as root at least once.

 If everything worked, you should be able to access the Vilfredo installation by entering the server IP address into your browser location bar.
-There could be other issues to be solved - you might have a look at the ``/var/log/$INSTANCE/vilfredo-vr.log`` for more information.

 Troubleshooting
 ===============